ErpNetDocs/tech/modules/logistics/inventory/inventory-control/planned-reconcile.md

 Using a handy **function**, you can consolidate product quantities from the **Counts** panel into summarized lines in the **Lines** panel.

-This ensures that products counted in the same store and belonging to the same product group are either summed up or represented by a zero quantity, depending on the selected reconciliation type (Partial or Full).
+This ensures that products counted in the same store and belonging to the same product group are **automatically** summed up or represented by a zero quantity, depending on the selected reconciliation type (Partial or Full).

 ![picture](pictures/lines_panels.png)